slsu0424/slsu0424.github.io/_posts/2023-08-25-should-ai-replace-hospital-fax-machine.md

 image: assets/images/2023-08/istock_fax2.jpg
 ---

 VC firm Andressen Horowitz recently published an interesting [article](https://a16z.com/2023/08/02/where-will-ai-have-the-biggest-impact-healthcare/) on the newest AI technologies that will have a big impact on healthcare.
 I read with guarded optimism, given AI's lack of success in healthcare over the last decade and during the [COVID-19 pandemic](https://hbr.org/2022/03/why-ai-failed-to-live-up-to-its-potential-during-the-pandemic).
-While I see great potential, I I do not believe AI to have as much impact in a field where human connection is vital and insurance companies have a say.
+While I see great potential, I do not believe AI to have as much impact in a field where human connection is vital and insurance companies have a stake.

 ## Less (cumbersome) software, more productivity
 I love new technology.
 I love it because it makes me more productive.
 As I was booking holiday travel recently, I realized how *easy* it has become to do things on my own - on my own time, in my own way.
 No calling a travel agent to arrange a trip.
 No taking out a paper map to get to the hotel.
 I don't think you'll find too many people who will complain about the convenience this provides.